 A recent article in Mother Nature News points out the failure and collapse of the centralized composting model on the populous East Coast.
 Read article.
 New York City bought into the delusion that it could collect up all its food scraps and ship them to a huge composting facility in Delaware which would take over full responsibility for it all.
 But the structural disconnects of this lazy and primitive approach have now asserted themselves to destroy such an absurd model.
 The essence of Zero Waste is responsibility for whatever you use, buy or control.
 Because the underlying model is based on the concept of garbage, people putting organic scraps into a separate container consider it all garbage and put any kind of unwanted goods in with the organics.
 “Oh, hell!
 It’s too much trouble to divide everything up.”
 So when the organics get over to the composter, it’s full of plastic and steel and copper and glass and all of that has to be painstakingly removed.
 While this is going on, the organics continue to decompose, creating all manner of liquids and smells.
 But who ever said that composting inputs need to be full of garbage?
 Only when responsibility is shucked over to someone else will this be a problem.
 And who said that composting has to be done in huge piles creating smells?
 There are now available medium sized vessels for doing the composting which can contain all the liquids, smells and heat and aerate the compost continually, thus reducing the composting time to just a few weeks.
 These kinds of units can be mobile or can be slotted into a neighborhood, especially where food processing plants produce a great deal of output that can’t easily be slurried and poured onto gardens.
 The practitioners of anaerobic digestion may think they have a monopoly on in-vessel methods but they are wrong.
 At least one subscriber to this blog sells custom-made in-vessel equipment for aerobic composting.
 The delusion that all organic scraps have to go far away to some huge facility is clearly nonsensical.

 The use of misleading and trivial analysis pervades the environmental movement and composting is no exception.
 An article in a Kentucky newspaper recently quoted a study done in Los Angeles which purports to show that it is three times as environmentally beneficial to bury woody branches, leaves and grass (they call it “greenwaste” of course) in a dump as it is to compost it.
 Where could such an absurd conclusion come from?
 Just as they reach their high recycling rates by leaving out anything that doesn’t fit, in the same way, they leave out the primary, intended benefit of composting in order to focus on nothing but CO2 generation.
 They dress it up as Life Cycle Analysis and tie it with a bow.
 Of course it is no accident that the conclusion benefits Big Garbage.
-Since burying wood in a dump produces no CO2, while composting produces some CO2, the advantages of burial are obvious.
+Since burying wood in a dump produces its CO2 slowly, while composting produces CO2 quickly, the advantages of burial are exaggerated.
 No mention is made of the fact that in the one case you have a pile of useless buried crap to show for your effort, while in the other case you have a fertilized, productive field growing food.
 The moral: take all environmental studies with a grain of salt.
+It gets complicated when interrelationships are taken into account.